happynear/caffe-windows/README.md

 [@jackculpepper](https://github.com/jackculpepper/caffe) for his implementation of locally-connected layer,

-and all people who have contribute to the caffe user group.
+and all people who have contributed to the caffe user group.